Caedin/TimeSeriesEncoder/README.md

 # Updates

+## 0.2.4

+    - Improved encoding speed for CSV module by 12x, improved decode speed for CSV module by 2x.
+    - Some performance improvements for JSON module as well that shares underlying encoder, but haven't calculated the improvement.
+    - Bug fixes, more tests

 ## 0.2.0

     - Released a csv module that allows encoding of CSV time series files, it is accessible on CSVEncoder.